 CBP OFO seized the currency and vehicle.
 Homeland Security Investigations (HSI) arrested the driver and initiated a criminal investigation.

 Have you had cash seized by CBP in Texas?

-If CBP Detroit seized your cash, we can help you just live we’ve helped over 425 people get back their seized money over the past 10 years.
-Read our helpful customs money seizure legal guide (or watch the videos) and contact us for a free currency seizure consultation by clicking the contact buttons on this page.
+If you’ve had cash seized CBP in Texas, you can learn more about the process from our trusted customs money seizure legal guide and can contact us for a free currency seizure consultation by clicking the contact buttons on this page.